Estimating True Beliefs in Opinion Dynamics with Social Pressure: Bounds on Rate of Convergence to Consensus

 \begin{lemma} Fix an agent $i$ and constants $c_i, \rho_i > 0$, and let $\cT_i := \cT_i(c_i, \rho_i)$, and let $j$ be adjacent to $i$.
 Then there is some $c_j, \rho_j > 0$ such that, almost surely, there is some $t^*$ for which

 where $\cT_j := \cT_j(c_j, \rho_j)$. \end{lemma}

-\ifsixteen Note that $\rho_j$ can be less than $\rho_i$, meaning that in the argument where good times spread from a source $i$, the $\rho$'s diminish as the process gets further from $i$. \else Note that $\rho_j$ can be less than $\rho_i$, meaning that in the argument where good times spread from a source $i$, the $\rho$'s diminish as the process gets further from $i$; however, since the graph is finite, it remains bounded away from $0$ over the whole graph. \fi
+\ifarxiv Note that $\rho_j$ can be less than $\rho_i$, meaning that in the argument where good times spread from a source $i$, the $\rho$'s diminish as the process gets further from $i$; however, since the graph is finite, it remains bounded away from $0$ over the whole graph. \else Note that $\rho_j$ can be less than $\rho_i$, meaning that in the argument where good times spread from a source $i$, the $\rho$'s diminish as the process gets further from $i$. \fi

-\ifsixteen \begin{proof} Recall that $t_1 \in \cT_i$ means that $\beta_i \geq c_i t^{\lambda-1-\epsilon}$ for at least a $\rho_i$ fraction of $t \in [t_1/2, t_1]$; we say a time $t$ is \emph{$c_i$-enough} (for agent $i$) if $\beta_i \geq c_i t^{\lambda-1-\epsilon}$ (unlike \emph{good} times $t_1$, this only depends on the value of $\beta_i$ at time $t$, not at any previous time).
+\ifarxiv \iftrue \begin{proof} Recall that $t_1 \in \cT_i$ means that $\beta_i \geq c_i t^{\lambda-1-\epsilon}$ for at least a $\rho_i$ fraction of $t \in [t_1/2, t_1]$; we say a time $t$ is \emph{$c_i$-enough} (for agent $i$) if $\beta_i \geq c_i t^{\lambda-1-\epsilon}$ (unlike \emph{good} times $t_1$, this only depends on the value of $\beta_i$ at time $t$, not at any previous time).

 First, note that at least $(\rho_i/4)t_1$ different $t$ in $[t_1/2, (1 - \rho_i/4)t_1]$ are $c_i$-enough (since there are at least $(\rho_i/2)t_1$ $c_i$-enough times in total).
 For any $t \in [t_1/2, t_1]$,